What To Do If You Are Charged With A Probation Parole Violation In NC?

 Even when parole is revoked, you can still file an appeal, but there may be limited grounds to do so.

-Best Ways To Avoid A Violation
+How To Avoid a Parole Violation

+When the Parole Commission grants parole, there are conditions of release that you must follow to stay out of prison.
 Conditional release often includes things like obeying the laws, as well as terms that will be specific to your offense.
 This can mean staying away from drugs or alcohol in some cases.

 You also want to check in with your parole officer when scheduled.
 Keep a calendar and don’t be late for your appointments.
+There are also technical requirements, like telling the court if you move or change jobs.

+If you fail to comply with these rules, you may face technical violations.
 The best way to avoid a parole violation is to comply with the conditions of your release.
 Violating any parole conditions can result in a hearing and possibly being sent back to prison.

 FREE CONSULTATION